Chapel-en-le-Frith: Church of St Thomas Becket

-The first chapel in the town (now the Church of St. Thomas Becket) was originally built by the Normans but was replaced with a larger building a hundred years later.
+The first chapel in the town (now the Church of St. Thomas Becket) was built originally by the Normans, but was replaced with a larger building a hundred years later.
 It stands at the highest point in the town proper.
 The current building is now almost entirely of 18th-century construction above a crypt of 1225.

 Buried in the churchyard are soldiers of the Scottish army of the Duke of Hamilton who marched south in support of Charles I in 1648.
 After their defeat at Preston, they were marched to Chapel and imprisoned in the church for sixteen days in such squalid conditions that forty died; a further ten died when they were marched towards Cheshire.
 The Eccles Pike Cross stands in the churchyard, having been moved here from Ollerenshaw Farm in 1925.
 It is believed to be Anglo-Saxon and is covered in very worn carvings.

 John Wesley

 John Wesley visited four times between 1740 and 1786.
 His journal documents his first visit on 28 May 1745 preaching in the hamlet of Chapel Milton, where the miller purportedly tried to drown him out with the sound of the watermill.
 On his following visit twenty years later, he preached in a field at Townend, and by his subsequent visit on 1 April 1782 a chapel had been built.
 All that remains of the original chapel is an archway inscribed "1780" at the back of the current Townend Methodist Church.

 Following an illness in 1748, Wesley was nursed by Grace Murray, a class leader and housekeeper at an orphan house in Newcastle.
 Taken with Grace, he invited her to travel with him to Ireland in 1749, where he believed them to be betrothed though they were never married.
 It has been suggested that his brother Charles Wesley objected to the engagement though this is disputed.
-Subsequently, Grace married John Bennett, preacher and resident of Chapel-en-le-frith, and John's last visit to Chapel-en-le-frith on 3 April 1786 at age 86 was at Grace's request.
+Subsequently, Grace married John Bennett, preacher and resident of Chapel-en-le-Frith, and John's last visit to Chapel-en-le-Frith on 3 April 1786 at age 86 was at Grace's request.
 Grace and John Bennett are buried in Chinley Independent Chapel in Chapel Milton.